richardwaters9049/YouTube_Extension/README.md

 **Aim:** Make it fast to adjust a YouTube tab’s playback speed and volume without digging through YouTube’s menus.

-**Expected output:** When you open the popup on a YouTube tab, it shows the **current** playback speed and volume for that tab and lets you update both.
-If you change speed/volume using YouTube controls (or shortcuts), the popup reflects the new values while it’s open.
+**Expected output:** When you open the pop-up on a YouTube tab, it shows the **current** playback speed and volume for that tab and lets you update both.
+If you change speed/volume using YouTube controls (or shortcuts), the pop-up reflects the new values while it’s open.

 ## Table of contents